 Manny Travers, Executive Director

-Manny Travers (he/him/il) is a bilingual multidisciplinary artist from Fredericton, New Brunswick.
-A recent graduate from Mount Allison University, Manny holds a Bachelor of Fine Arts and certificate in Visual Communications & Culture.
-He is currently pursuing a certificate in Contemporary Management of Arts & Culture at the University of New Brunswick.
-His artistic practice includes drawing, sculpture, and woodblock printmaking, which revolve around subjects like the automotive, the individual, and plant life.
-With experience in apparel design, digital literacy, and visual media, Manny looks forward to bringing a new perspective to the arts community of Saint John.
+Manny Travers (he/him/il) is a queer multidisciplinary artist of Acadian and Lebanese descent from Wolastoq (Fredericton) living in Menaquesk (Saint John), New Brunswick.
+He currently holds a Bachelor of Fine Arts from Mount Allison University and a minor in Visual Communications & Culture, alongside a Certificate in Contemporary Management of Arts & Culture from the University of New Brunswick.
+His artistic practice includes drawing, sculpture, and woodblock printmaking themed around purposeful incompleteness.

 Contact: tiersespace@gmail.com